ThinkLoveShare/sources/content/hacking/a_helping_hand.en.md

 - For this article, I will call our dear friend we want to help "Helpee" and ourselves "Helper"
 - The port forwarding stage introduced with SSH can be exchanged with ngrok (thus no VPS needed)
-- A DNS is already setup and resolved vps.thinkloveshare.com to my server's IP, this is not mandatory if you hardcode all IPs instead of using a domain name.
+- A DNS is already setup and resolves vps.thinkloveshare.com to my server's IP, this is not mandatory if you hardcode all IPs instead of using a domain name.
 - There are always many ways to achieve one thing, I'll just demonstrate a few ways to achieve this, but it's just a start.
 Try different things, experiment new tools, learn cool stuff!
 - I do pretty much everything as root on this vps as I use it and then throw it afterward, do not do that nor run programs as root on a production box, especially if it's network related... =]